bardt/elm-impossible-msg/README.md

 7. Inspect the output of Console.
 You will notice that after UrlChange msg goes `SecondForm Blur`, which is not possible from the types defined in Main.elm

-I managed to reproduce this bug using combination of `Browser.Navigation.pushUrl`,
-`Html.Events.onBlur` and `Html.map`.
-In real world usage this behaviour can cause runtime exception.
+I managed to reproduce this bug in Chrome 77.0.3865.120 using combination of `Browser.Navigation.pushUrl`, `Html.Events.onBlur` and `Html.map`.
+In real world usage this behaviour can cause runtime exception, which is demonstrated in `runtime-exception` branch of this repo.